BDen32/Milestone-Project-1/README.md

 ### Accessibility
 The Lighthouse tool, part of Google Chrome DevTools.
 The site is ranked at 100 for accessibilty on mobile and desktop.

+### Validation

+The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

 #### Mobile:
 ![Image showing the Lighthouse tool and accessibilty ranked at 100 for mobile](assets/images/accessibility-mobile-1.png)